 Prior to joining Dobson | DaVanzo, Ms. Otero worked as a Financial Research Assistant at Marquette University.
 During her time there, Ms. Otero analyzed proprietary data and assembled initiative program proposals for university decision-makers.
 Before Marquette University, she conducted client activity reporting and developed financial databases at Northwestern Mutual.
 Ms. Otero also worked as a volunteer for Aurora Sinai Medical Center in Milwaukee, Wisconsin for several departments, including the Neonatal Intensive Care Unit and Hospital Administration.
 Her experience as a volunteer served as a motivation for her graduate research on the effectiveness of the Affordable Care Act’s contraceptive mandate from 2012, focusing on how accessible birth control impacts birthweight and infant mortality rates.
 This research also considered the health effects from increased access to contraceptive services on the birthweight outcomes of single mothers, using micro-level data from the Center for Disease Control and Prevention’s natality database.

-Ms. Otero holds a Bachelor of Arts in Economics, minors in Business Administration and Chemistry, and a Master of Science in Applied Economics from Marquette University, where she was a recipient of the Hispanic Professionals of Greater Milwaukee Scholarship, as well as the Excellence in Service and Leadership Award.
+Ms. Otero earned a Bachelor of Arts in Economics, with minors in Business Administration and Chemistry, and a Master of Science in Applied Economics from Marquette University, where she was the recipient of the Hispanic Professionals of Greater Milwaukee Scholarship, and the Excellence in Service and Leadership Award.